 UW Students Receive U.S. Department of State Critical Language Scholarships

-Five University of Wyoming students were awarded U.S. Department of State Critical Language Scholarships (CLS) to study abroad this summer.
+University of Wyoming students from Casper, Green River and Laramie were awarded U.S. Department of State Critical Language Scholarships (CLS) to study abroad this summer.

-The CLS Program provides fully-funded, group-based intensive language instruction and structured cultural enrichment experiences.
+The CLS Program is part of a U.S. government effort to dramatically expand the number of Americans studying and mastering critical foreign languages.
+The program provides fully funded, group-based intensive language instruction and structured cultural enrichment experiences.
 Program participants are expected to continue their language study beyond the scholarship and apply their critical language skills in their future professional careers.

 Scholarship recipients are: